Conditions in reception facilities

 Overall living conditions

 Living conditions differ across the reception centres.
 In the centres managed by private contractors, ensuring certain minimum living conditions standards is obligatory based on agreements between these contractors and the Office for Foreigners.
-Thus, centres have to have furnished rooms for asylum applicants, a separate common room for men and for women, a kindergarten, a space to practice religion, a recreation area, school rooms, and a specified number of refrigerators and washing machines.
+Thus, centres have to have furnished rooms for asylum applicants, a separate common room for men and women, a kindergarten, a space to practice religion, a recreational area, school rooms, and a specified number of refrigerators and washing machines.
 Other conditions are dependent on the willingness and financial capacities of the contractor.
 Most often, one family stays in one room, without separate bedrooms or a kitchen.
 Moreover, usually, the centres do not offer separate bathrooms and kitchens, only the common ones.[6]
 Persons travelling without their families may be accommodated with other single asylum seekers unknown to them.[7]

 None of the centres was built to serve as a reception centre for asylum seekers.
 Most of them were used for different purposes before, such as army barracks, hostels for workers or holiday resorts.[8]

 In general, conditions in the reception centres are considered to be better now than in the past.
 It results from greater attention given to the living conditions when a contractor for running a centre is being chosen and the renovations conducted in recent years in the centres that are managed by the Office for Foreigners.
 Despite that, some asylum seekers complain about those conditions, mentioning for instance bed bugs in the rooms.
 [9] According to the NGOs, asylum seekers generally assess the conditions in the centres as rather low.[10]
-Meanwhile, the Office for Foreigners’ anonymous survey conducted in June 2022 in 4 reception centres managed by the Office (238 out of 334 asylum seekers living in the centres took part in the survey) showed that asylum seekers living there were overall satisfied with the material reception conditions they received (with a general satisfaction rate of 87.52%).
-Moreover, in 2022, the centre in Linin, which has been in previous years rated one of the worst in the Office for Foreigners’ surveys, was renovated.
-[11] On the other hand, in 2022, one of the wings in the centre in Podkowa Leśna-Dębak collapsed.
-Nobody was injured, but asylum seekers had to be moved to another centre and the centre in Dębak had to be renovated.[12]
+For example, as recorded in 2023 by Fundacja EMIC, one Afghan national stated that:

 Activities in the centres